-It’s a myth that bridesmaids must host a bridal shower, though it often makes the most sense for them to do so (and often they want to).
+It’s a myth that the maid of honor, bridesmaids, or a member of the wedding party must host a bridal shower in terms of bridal shower etiquette, though it often makes the most sense for them to do so (and often they want to).
 And, in a big break with tradition, it is now acceptable for sisters, grandmothers, and even moms to host a bridal shower.

-With so many couples today living established, independent lives before marriage, many don’t need traditional items.
+With so many couples today living established, independent lives before marriage, many couples don’t need traditional items and gifts.
 If gardening equipment for your first yard or wine for your nascent wine cellar is more in line with your lifestyle, by all means reflect that in your wedding registry and bridal-shower theme.

-Even if you thank your guests in person for your presents, a handwritten thank-you note is still expected, and should be sent shortly after the shower.
+Even if you thank your bridal-shower guests in person for your presents, a handwritten thank-you note is still expected, and should be sent shortly after the bridal shower.
 If you aren’t sure of your guests’ mailing addresses in this email age, the host can provide an address or guest book and ask each guest to fill theirs in, or ask your host for the addresses from her invitation list.